pemcg/mastering-automation-addendum-for-cloudforms-4.6/miscellaneous_updates/chapter.md

 # Miscellaneous Automation Updates

-This chapter describes some of the minor miscellaneous updates and changes to Automate in CloudForms 4.5 & 4.6 (ManageIQ *Fine* & *Gaprindashvili*).
+This chapter describes some of the more minor miscellaneous updates and changes to Automate in CloudForms 4.5 & 4.6 (ManageIQ *Fine* & *Gaprindashvili*).

 ## Ruby Automate Enhancements